prititaliya/cover-letter-writer-ai-agent/README.md

    streamlit run streamlit_app.py
    ```
 4. Open the web interface, upload your resume, and paste the job description URL.

-## Screenshot
-Add your screenshot as `screenshot.png` in the project root to display it above.

 ## Project Structure
 ```